GoogleCloudPlatform/fda-mystudies/deployment/README.md

     `manual-ios-certificate` | The value of the Base64 converted `.p12` file that you will obtain during [iOS configuration](/iOS/) | Set now if you know what this value will be - otherwise create a placeholder and update after completing your [iOS](/iOS/) deployment (leave as placeholder if you will be deploying to Android only) | `echo -n "<SECRET_VALUE>" \| gcloud secrets versions add "manual-ios-certificate" --data-file=-`
     `manual-ios-certificate-password` | The value of the password for the `.p12` certificate (necessary if your certificate is encrypted - otherwise leave empty) | Set now if you know what this value will be - otherwise create a placeholder and update after completing your [iOS](/iOS/) deployment (leave as placeholder if you will be deploying to Android only) | `echo -n "<SECRET_VALUE>" \| gcloud secrets versions add "manual-ios-certificate-password" --data-file=-`
     `manual-ios-deeplink-url` | The URL to redirect to after iOS login (for example, `app://{PREFIX}-{ENV}.{DOMAIN}/mystudies`) | Set now if you know what this value will be - otherwise create a placeholder and update after completing your [iOS](/iOS/) deployment (leave as placeholder if you will be deploying to Android only) | `echo -n "<SECRET_VALUE>" \| gcloud secrets versions add "manual-ios-deeplink-url" --data-file=-`
+1. When updating secrets, you must refresh your Kubernetes cluster and restart the relevant pods to ensure updated values are propagated to your applications, for example:
+     ```bash
+     cd $GIT_ROOT/deployment/terraform/kubernetes
+     terraform init && terraform apply
+     ```
+     ```bash
+     APP_PATH=<path_to_component_to_restart> # for example, $GIT_ROOT/auth-server
+     kubectl scale --replicas=0 -f $APP_PATH/tf-deployment.yaml && \
+     kubectl scale --replicas=1 -f $APP_PATH/tf-deployment.yaml
+     ```
+     - If you rotate an application’s ‘client_id’ or ‘client_secret’, such as `auto-response-datastore-client-id` or `auto-response-datastore-secret-key`, you must register the new values in Hydra by re-running the `register_clients_in_hydra.sh` script or executing the appropriate REST requests directly (see [`/hydra/README.md`](/hydra/README.md) for more information about working with Hydra manually)
 1. Finish Kubernetes cluster configuration and deployment
     - Configure the remaining resources with Terraform, for example:
          ```bash